tmaklin/cpprate/README.md

 ## Parallelization
 Add the number of threads via the `-t` argument to parallelize calculation over the number of snps.
 Beware: adding threads will increase the memory consumption roughly linearly but results in a roughly linear speedup.

-For more fine-grained parallelization over both the number of snps and within each snp, use the MPI implementation, where the `-t` argument adds threads for each MPI process parallelizing calculation over the snps.
+For more fine-grained parallelization over both the number of snps and within each snp, use the `--threads-per-snp` argument to add threads for each thread supplied via the `-t` argument.
 Note that adding threads within each snp is only useful for very large inputs.

 # Development
 ## Building tests